adambard/learnxinyminutes-docs/python3.html.markdown

 # You have numbers
 3  # => 3 therefore, inline comments start with a number symbol which not in
-   # pair of " or ' and end with newline. now it is a multiline comment.
+   # pair of " or ' and end with newline. now it is a multiline comments.

 # Math is what you would expect
 1 + 1   # => 2